9505

 Sales Growth

-As you can see below, Asure's revenue growth has been strong over the last two years, growing from $21.11 million in Q4 FY2021 to $26.26 million this quarter.
+As you can see below, Asure's revenue growth has been strong over the last three years, growing from $19.8 million in Q1 2021 to $31.65 million this quarter.

 Asure Total Revenue

-Next quarter, Asure is guiding for a 6.2% year-on-year revenue decline to $31 million, a further deceleration from the 35.9% year-on-year decrease it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $127 million at the midpoint, growing 6.6% year on year compared to the 24.3% increase in FY2023.
+Next quarter, Asure is guiding for a 6.3% year-on-year revenue decline to $28.5 million, a further deceleration from the 49.9% year-on-year decrease it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 7% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Asure's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 67.9% in Q4.
+Asure's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.4% in Q1.

 Asure Gross Margin (GAAP)